Data-Driven Logistic Regression Ensembles With Applications in Genomics: High-Dimensional Classification Methods

-Ensemble methods also aim to produce a model with good generalization performance.
-To understand better the behavior of ensemble models, \cite{ueda1996generalization} first developed a decomposition of its generalization error for the case of regression.
-An in-depth analysis of the bias-variance-covariance trade-off of regression ensembles was provided by \cite{brown2005managing}.
-In particular, if the ensemble of a collection of estimators $\hat{f}_1,\dots, \hat{f}_G$ is their average $\bar{f}=\sum_{g=1}^G \hat{f}_g/G$, then its generalization error (GE) is given by the usual formula $ GE(\bar{f})=\text{Bias}(\bar{f})^2+\text{Var}(\bar{f})$.
-The bias and variance of the ensemble can be decomposed further as
+Ensemble methods have proven to be very successful in high-dimensional classification tasks, often yielding higher prediction accuracy than their sparse single-model competitors.
+To better understand the behavior of ensemble models, \cite{ueda1996generalization} first developed a decomposition of its generalization error for the regression case. \cite{brown2005managing} provided an in-depth analysis of the bias-variance-covariance trade-off in regression ensembles.
+In particular, if the ensemble of a collection of estimators $\hat{f}_1,\dots, \hat{f}_G$ is their average $\bar{f}=\sum_{g=1}^G \hat{f}_g/G$, then its mean squared prediction error (MSPE) can be decomposed as $ \text{MSPE}[\bar{f}]=\text{Bias}[\bar{f}]^2+\text{Var}[\bar{f}] + \sigma^2$, where $ \sigma^2 $ is the irreducible variance of the errors.
+The bias and variance of the regression ensemble can be decomposed further as

-where $ \overline{\text{Bias}}_G $, $ \overline{\text{Var}}_G $ and $ \overline{\text{Cov}}_G $ are the average biases, variances, and pairwise covariances, respectively, of the $ G $ estimators in the ensemble.
-From~(\ref{eq:split_var}) it becomes clear that if the number of estimators increases, their correlations play a much more critical role than their average variability to obtain a good ensemble estimator.
-A similar principle was derived for classifier ensembles in \cite{tumer1996error}.
+where $ \overline{\text{Bias}}_G $, $ \overline{\text{Var}}_G $, and $ \overline{\text{Cov}}_G $ are the average of the biases, variances, and pairwise covariances of the $ G $ estimators in the ensemble, respectively.
+From~(\ref{eq:split_var}) it becomes clear that as the number of estimators increases, their correlations play a much more critical role than their average variability in obtaining a good ensemble estimator.
+A similar principle was derived for classifier ensembles by \cite{tumer1996error} and later refined by \cite{fumera2003linear}.

-The need for diversity among the models in an ensemble has been studied more broadly, with random forests \citep{RF} being a very popular example.
-In random forests the individual decision trees are usually weakened by random selection of candidate features at each node, but the de-correlation of the trees strengthens the ensemble accuracy.
-Measures of diversity in classifier ensembles and their relation to ensemble prediction accuracy have been investigated by \citet{kuncheva2003measures}.
+The importance of diversity among the constituent models within an ensemble is a well-established principle, exemplified by popular methods like random forests \citep{RF}.
+In random forests, diversity is achieved by constructing individual decision trees using random subsets of candidate features at each split point.
+Other techniques also leverage randomization to foster diversity.
+For instance, the random generalized linear models (RGLM) method of \cite{rglm} combines bagging \citep{breiman1996bagging} with the random predictor subspace method \citep{ho1998random}.
+Sequential ensemble methods employ a different strategy, such as (extreme) gradient boosting \citep{chen2016xgboost}, where diverse trees are generated iteratively to correct the errors of the preceding ensemble.
+A third approach is stacking \citep{breiman-stacked}, where predictions from different algorithms are combined through a meta-learner.
+The specific relationship between various measures of diversity in classifier ensembles and their resulting prediction accuracy has been formally investigated by \citet{kuncheva2003measures}.

-We now introduce split learning as a new framework to obtain an ensemble which achieves good generalization by combining these two main approaches.
-Split learning aims for a collection of sparse and diverse models $\hat{f}_1,\dots,\hat{f}_G$ which jointly satisfy